askap-vast/casdapy/README.md

 ## Installation

-`casdapy` has the following dependencies:
+`casdapy` has the following dependencies which will be downloaded automatically if installed with pip.

-- python>=3.6
+- python>=3.8
 - astropy
+- astroquery
 - click
-- pandas
-- requests
-- tqdm
+- PyPika

 Download this repository and install with pip, e.g.